Selim-rtx/GenAI_Local_LLM_Nvidia_Langchain/README.md

 You will have to install on your computer the following tools:
 * [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit)
 * [cuDNN](https://developer.nvidia.com/cudnn)
-* Visual Studio - Development with C++ for desktop (make sure to chose all the elements checked by default)
+* Visual Studio - Development with C++ for desktop (make sure to install all the elements checked by default)

 You will need to pip install the following libraries:
 * langchain langchain-community langchainhub
 * beautifulsoup4
 * pycuda
 * llama-cpp-python (but I used another fork of this library giving information about CUDA usage through verbose = True, please find below in Installing section more details)
+* gradio

 You will need an Nvidia API key for the Nvidia Embeddings :
 * Create an Nvidia NGC account (https://catalog.ngc.nvidia.com/)